Unique giving opportunity that expires Dec. 31

-Congress extended the IRA Charitable Rollover through December 31, 2013 as a provision of the American Taxpayer Relief Act of 2012.
+Congress recently passed H.R.
+5771, a bill that includes a one year retroactive extension of the IRA Charitable Rollover through December 31, 2014.
 The IRA Charitable Rollover allows individuals age 70½ and older to make direct transfers to 501(c)(3) organizations such as Cardinal Stritch University, up to $100,000, without having to count the transfers as income for federal income tax purposes.

 - Who qualifies?

 Individuals age 70½ or older at the time of the contribution (you must wait until your actual 70½th birthdate to make the transfer).

 - How much can I transfer?

 - From what accounts can I make transfers?

 Transfers must come from your IRAs directly to Cardinal Stritch University.
 If you have retirement assets in a 401(k), 403(b) etc., you must first roll those funds into an IRA, only then can you direct the IRA provider to transfer the funds from the IRA directly to Cardinal Stritch University.

 - To what organizations can I make gifts?

 501(c)(3) tax exempt organizations, including Cardinal Stritch University.

 - Can I use the rollover to support a particular purpose of Cardinal Stritch University?